Salvatos/Kanka-Cookbook/README.md

 *Help CSS enthusiasts become familiar with Kanka’s styles and discover new tricks.
 *Propose advanced tweaks and techniques to work around common problems and improve your own themes.

-If this is your first time here, we highly recommend a peek at the Hitchhiker’s Guide to the Cookbook to familiarize yourself with the way we organize information.

-Everyone is welcome to join this campaign and contribute.
-To do so, check out the Contributor’s Guide.

 **[Head to the wiki](https://github.com/Salvatos/Kanka-Cookbook/wiki)**